 They both just stared at me for what seemed like an eternity.
 I noticed that the other policemen were in the car and the fellows I was with had gotten back into the Ford.
 Finally, the cop who had arrested me threw my license in my face.
 "Don't let me catch your ass here in Rankin County agin, nigger, evah agin, or Ah'll kill you."

 I got back into the driver's seat of my car and tried to calm my nerves which felt like they were about to explode.
 I explained to the fellows what happened.
 It was already after two o'clock.
 Moses had taken off at 12:32, so we had been out here on the highway for nearly two hours.

 As I drove back to the office, I reflected over the incident just narrated.
 There was simply nothing to do except to chalk it up as something to be expected, especially when you're trying to bring the vote to the black man in Mississippi.

 Copyright © Ivanhoe Donaldson, 1963.

 Czech translation of this page.
+French translation of this page.
 Portuguese translation of this page.
 Romanian translation of this page.

 Copyright to this web page, as a web page, belongs to this web site.
 Copyright to the this letter belongs to Ivanhoe Donaldson.